rsilver24/GithubPractice/README.md

 Q4: No... that would be like... really stupid... right?
 That would... like.... delete all your progress and make everything messy...?

 Q5: Merge!
 Two 'histories' are combined into one, not rerouted.

+Q6: Brandon's (person B) branch is ahead of the current main.
+It still needs to be syched up.